tfresource/tfresource-website/topics/Autonomous_vehicles_Early_applications.md

 ### Iowa DOT

 In conjunction with statewide planning for rural Interstate 80, Iowa DOT developed a scenario analysis using microsimulation tools customized to model a mixed fleet of vehicles between CAV and human-operated vehicles on representative freeway facilities.
 The scenarios ranged from near-term aggressive CAV adoption (25% by 2025) to both conservative (20%) and aggressive (85%) projections for future year 2040.
 The customized microsimulation model was used to develop a potential curve of lane-capacity to CAV adoption, showing estimated capacities near 3,000 vehicles per lane at 85% adoption.
-The model results showed an estimated net increase in peak-hour speeds of up to 2% above existing conditions and also a net decrease in demand to capacity ratio of 35% under twice the traffic volume present in existing conditions.
+The model results showed an estimated net increase in peak-hour speeds of up to 2% above existing conditions and a net decrease in demand to capacity ratio of 35% under twice the traffic volume present in existing conditions.
 For further information, see Interstate 80 Planning Study: Automated Corridors.
 Iowa Department of Transportation (2017)[^11].

 References
 ==========